tonyx/tonyx.github.io/fsharpeventsourcing/src/chapter_3.md

 # Events

-As I said before, some members of an aggregate act virtually as "state changers", operating add/update/delete on one or more of its models.
+As I said before, some members of an aggregate act virtually as "state changers", operating add/update/delete on some of the entities that it handles.
-Each aggregate has events and commands as discriminated unions (DU) with cases associated to those members.
+Each aggregate has events and commands as kdiscriminated unions (DU) with cases associated to those members.

 An event is something that, when processed, returns a new state of the aggregate or an error, which fits the following definition taken from the Core.fs file: